Team-Clippers/Pomodoro-Backend/README.md

 ### How to contribute

-- Contritbution to the app is highly recommended!
+- Contribution to the app is highly recommended!
 If you would like to contribute code, follow the instructions to install the app.
 Then proceed to make changes to a dev branch and submit a pull request.

 ### How to identify bugs